 - Upgrades of the system: "No automatic updates"

 - Install the GRUB boot loader on a hard disk - YES

-After you saved it you can click on "Start" to launch the new Linux machine.
+After you save it you can click on "Start" to launch the new Linux machine.

-Once you clicked on the "Start" button of your VirtualBox image, it will "turn on the computer".
+Once you click on the "Start" button of your VirtualBox image, it will "turn on the computer".
 As with real hardware it will look for a storage device that can be booted.
 The first one it checks is the CD drive.
 (The sequence is usually configured in the BIOS of the computer.)
-As we "inserted" our CD in the drive the machine will find it and start to boot from it that will step you through the installation process.
+As we "inserted" our CD in the drive the machine will find it and start to boot from it.
+The following will step you through the installation process.